India–Maldives relations: Greater Malé Connectivity Project

 In 2021, the Maldivian Ministry of National Planning, Housing and Infrastructure signed a $500 million infrastructure project for a 6.7 km bridge & causeway link with the Indian engineering company AFCONS.
 The 6.74-km bridge and causeway link will connect the capital of Malé with the islands of Villingili, Gulhifalhu and Thilafushi.
 It is being funded through a grant of $100 million and a line of credit of $400 million from India, and will boost connectivity between the four islands that account for almost half of the Maldivian population.
+India's engagement in the Maldives encompasses various infrastructure initiatives, such as the Greater Malé Connectivity Project.

+Water and sanitation projects

+In 2024, President Mohamed Muizzu and Indian Minister of External Affairs S. Jaishankar jointly inaugurated water and sanitation projects in 28 islands.
+This initiative aimed to provide access to safe drinking water, benefiting 32 islands, and to introduce sewerage systems in 17 islands.
+The project impacted the lives of over 28,000 Maldivians.
+With a total funding of $100 million, it represented the largest climate adaptation effort implemented in the Maldives through international collaboration.